About the area

 The statistics on this page provide key information relating to West Suffolk.
-Detailed statistical reports about each of the 45 existing (pre May 2019) wards in West Suffolk can be found on our Ward reports page.
-These are being updated to reflect the post May 2019 wards in due course.
+Detailed statistical reports about each of the 43 wards in West Suffolk can be found on our Ward reports page.

 For more specific information about an area, use our 'Find my nearest' mapping tool which provides a wealth of information such as local councillors, nearest schools and NHS services as well as bin collection days.

 The area of West Suffolk is a predominantly rural district in the heart of East Anglia.
 Well-connected with London, the rest of East Anglia and the Midlands, West Suffolk is a safe and comparatively prosperous place in which to live.
 It also has some beautiful and accessible countryside areas, including grassland, heath and forest.

 West Suffolk has six market towns, Brandon, Bury St Edmunds, Clare, Haverhill, Mildenhall and Newmarket.